avxway/pothole-detection-system/README.md

 ---

-## How to Use
+## 🖥️ How to Use

 1. Click **Upload Image/Video**
-2. Try DIP steps individually
+2. Explore each DIP processing stage
-3. Run detection on image/video/live camera
+3. Run detection on image, video, or live camera
 4. Press **q** to stop video/camera detection

 ---

-## Technologies Used
+## 🧰 Technologies Used

 * Python
 * OpenCV